steeladept/steeladept.github.io/pages/zabbix/Zabbix4ProxyInstall.md

 3. The initial sizing of the hard drive was not sufficient for MySQL in use (even if it wasn't storing significant data for Zabbix).
 To fix this, I had to extend the volume to     add sufficient space for the proxy to work as normal.
 Instructions on how to do this can be found [here](./lvmpartition.html)

-4. binlog.####### is filling disk.
+4. /var/lib/mysql/binlog.####### is filling disk.
 To resolve, removed older binlog files.
 May be worth creating a logrotate entry for it, but must find out the ramifications of that.

 ---